monash-human-power/data-acquisition-system/wireless_modules/middle_module/README.md

 ## Uploading Code

 ```
-# Change the first argument to the serial port of the ESP32, the second argument is the baud rate, which can be kept as it is.
+# Change the first argument to the serial port of the ESP32.
-./upload.sh /dev/ttyUSB0 115200
+./upload.sh /dev/ttyUSB0
 ```

 ## Contents